value

 • How well the photographer can complete the job.

-• How much they can trust the photographer.
+• If they can fully trust the photographer.

-• What’s at stake by choosing the lowest-cost photographer.
+• What’s at stake by choosing a cheaper photographer.

 When a customer says no, it may be an indication that the photographer did a poor job of informing and assuring the customer.